HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 The number of sites in Europe for desktop is 23k versus mobile 26k, which is 1.1% of all web sites in that region.
 In the Americas, there are 26k desktop sites and 24k mobiles sites (1.2% of sites).
 Asia has almost the same numbers with 21k desktop and 22k mobile as the leading region with greater Jamstack adoption at 1.45%.
 Oceania and Africa have way lower overall numbers, but they have way greater Jamstack adoption.
 Oceania 2.19% and Africa 2%.
 Overall site adoption is at 1.1%.

-{# TODO - do you need to list the numbers for each, or should percentages be enough? or numbers for just the first as a baseline #}

 ### Adoption by subregion

 We can further break down by subregions to observe additional trends.